anti-idle-modding/anti-idle/README.md

 ## Basics of code porting

 This section will walk you through a full example of porting, along with how to port assets.

-I recommend downloading Adobe Flash CS6 for the asset part, which you can find online.
+This example uses Adobe Flash CS6, but you can do the same thing with JPEXS, it's just a bit more annoying.

 Let's do an example of porting with the first frame and its related assets.
 First, open the `decmp/binary/v1861.fla` project in Adobe Flash CS6.